coruscating/h1b_statistics/README.md

 ```
 ./run.sh
 ```

-Alternatively, any of the testsuites in the `insight_testsuite` folder can be run by giving the test name as an argument to `run.sh` and the output files will be generated under the `output` directory under that test folder.
+To print debugging, use the flag `-d`.
+Any of the testsuites in the `insight_testsuite` folder can be run by using the flag `-t` and the test name as an argument to `run.sh`.
+The output files will be generated under the `output` directory under that test folder:

 ```
-./run.sh test_FY_2014
+./run.sh -d -t test_FY_2014
 ```

 will read from `./insight_testsuite/test_FY_2014/input/h1b_input.csv` and output to `./insight_testsuite/test_FY_2014/output/top_10_occupations.txt` and `./insight_testsuite/test_FY_2014/output/top_10_states.txt`.